Measurements of differential cross-sections in top-quark pair events with a high transverse momentum top quark and limits on beyond the Standard Model contributions to top-quark pair production with the ATLAS detector at $\sqrt{s}=13$ TeV: Data and simulated event samples

 All \ttbar\ samples are normalised to the cross-section prediction at NNLO in QCD including the resummation of next-to-next-to-leading logarithmic (NNLL) soft-gluon terms calculated using \TOPpp[2.0]~\cite{Beneke:2011mq,Cacciari:2011hy,Baernreuther:2012ws,Czakon:2012zr,Czakon:2012pz,Czakon:2013goa,Czakon:2011xx}.
 For proton--proton collisions at a centre-of-mass energy of \rts~=~\SI{13}{\TeV}, this cross-section corresponds to $\sigma(\ttbar)_{\textrm{NNLO+NNLL}} = \mathrm{832\pm51~pb}$ using a top-quark mass of $\mtop = 172.5$~\GeV.
 The uncertainties in the cross-section due to the PDF and \alphas are calculated using the PDF4LHC prescription~\cite{Butterworth:2015oua} with the \MSTW[nnlo] 68\% CL~\cite{Martin:2009iq,Martin:2009bu}, \CT[10nnlo]~\cite{Lai:2010vv,Gao:2013xoa} and \NNPDF[2.3] 5f FFN~\cite{Ball:2012cx} PDF sets, and are added in quadrature to the effect of the scale uncertainty.
 Predictions for $\ttbar$~production at NNLO matched to the parton shower to produce particle-level predictions are not yet available for the semileptonic final state.
 In order to evaluate the impact of NNLO QCD corrections, the MC events are reweighted at parton level to match higher-order predictions.
 The reweighting is performed on the three variables $\pt(t)$, $m(\ttbar)$\ and $\pt(\ttbar)$, using the kinematics of the top quarks in the MC samples after initial- and final-state radiation.
 The predictions for $\pt(t)$\ and $m(\ttbar)$\ are calculated at NNLO in QCD with NLO electroweak (EW) corrections~\cite{Czakon:2017wor} with the \NNPDF[3.0qed] PDF set using the dynamic renormalisation and factorisation scales $m_\text{T}(t)/2$\ for $\pt(t)$ and $H_\text{T}/4$ for $m(\ttbar)$ as proposed in Ref.~\cite{Czakon:2017wor}.
 The prediction for $\pt(\ttbar)$\ is calculated at NNLO in QCD~\cite{Catani:2019hip,Grazzini:2017mhc} with the NNPDF3.0 PDF set and with \muR and \muF set to $H_\text{T}/4$.
-All the predictions use $m_t=173.3$~\GeV.
+All the predictions use $m_t=173.3$~\GeV\footnote{It was verified that the changes in the distributions from the reweighting procedure are much larger than those expected from changing $m_t$~by $0.8$~\GeV.}.
 The reweighting was performed iteratively~\cite{Serkin:2021bbn}, such that at the end of the procedure the reweighted MC sample agrees well with the higher-order prediction for each of the three variables.
 These samples are referred to as being reweighted to the NNLO prediction in the remainder of the document.
 The reweighted predictions themselves are not equivalent to complete NNLO plus parton shower calculations and are used to estimate the effect of the NNLO contributions on the measured observables.